0nix/ggj21/twine/evidence_questioning.md

 Sergeant Bayer massages his temples, clearly annoyed.
 "Wrong!
 He does not benefit in any way in telling us anything we might think is the truth and I would not like to go and spin on the word of a criminal if it can lead us to what is the true enemy of the state."

 "What you're suggesting is waiting."
 Lieutenant Sessler responds with disgust.
-"No problem gets solved by waiting."
+"No problem gets solved by waiting.
+Are we even the Ministry of State Security at this point?!
+Ten years ago-"

+"Ten years ago this Ministry replaced enforcement of the law with fear!
+Fear, uncertainty, and doubt!
+Our Politburo has decided that we shall stop wasting our time prosecuting the populace at large while the enemies of this nation run amok!
+I have that mandate, Lieutenant Sessler!
+We both do!"
+Sessler shouts.
+As he finishes, silence falls in the room.

 [You argue that in any other circumstance the detention of Albert Hassel would be immediate, given the delicate situation it would be advisable to allow him to think he's not being watched.]